SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Be careful with all your words to not propagate a negative narrative of adjing
+From the way my CUPD lore went down, it was clear that my bad impression of adjing just became worse.
+So most variations of 'compulsory' adjing are likely to be destructive.

 The ideal scenario to get them to switch to adjing is that they wanna try something new, try adjing, and end up liking it.
 The ideal scenario is people voluntarily adj in tournaments and push through all the sad parts.
 The Debsoc in 2023 was blessed to have multiple people voluntarily passionately adj tournaments, removing one of the biggest burdens of tournaments.
 I had never seen this phenomenon in my 2 years of debate till then, and slightly hold the belief that this happened due to random chance.